-This course is comprised of seven-weeks of facilitated Distance Learning (DL) followed by three-weeks of In-Residence (IR) education in Newport, Rhode Island.
+This course is comprised of three weeks of facilitated Distance Learning (DL) followed by three-weeks of In-Residence (IR) education in Newport, Rhode Island.
 There is one non-academic week between the two phases, making the course seven weeks from start to finish.
 All students must attend the DL and IR phases consecutively; the two phases may not be split up.

 SELRES who cannot complete the full three weeks in-residence should register for the classes specifically designed for SELRES which graduate after two weeks in-residence with an extra week of DL before arriving in Newport.
 The curriculum is the same, but the in-residence schedule for SELRES assigned to these two classes will be compressed (i.e., same curriculum but longer class days in-residence).

 Distance Learning (DL)

 During the DL phase students read, write papers, and interact with their facilitators and each other via the Blackboard Learning Management System.
 Students can expect approximately 12 to 15 hours of academic work each week during the three-week DL phase.